-1.Election of Directors For Withhold For All Nominees: Phillip C. Yeager, David P.Yeager, All All Except Mark A. Yeager, Gary D. Eppen, Charles R.Reaves, Martin P. Slark

-(Instructions: To withhold authority to vote for any individual nominee, write that nominee's name on the line above.)

-The Board of Directors recommends a vote FOR the following proposal.

-2.Approval of the Amendment to the For Against Abstain

-Certificate of Incorporation to increase

-authorized shares of Class A Common

-Stock.

-The undersigned hereby acknowledges r eceipt o of the

-Drovy Statement and Form 10 K

-Proxy Statement and Form 10-K.

-Dated: \\\\\\2005,

-Signature(s)\\\\\

-NOTE: Please sign exactly as your name appears.
-Joint owners should each sign personally.
-Where applicable, indicate your official position or representative capacity.
+1.Election of Directors Nominees: Phillip C. Yeager, David P.Yeager, Mark A. Yeager, Gary D. Eppen, Charles R.Reaves, Martin P. Slark All Withhold All For All Except (Instructions: To withhold authority to vote for any individual nominee, write that nominee's name the line above.) on The Board of Directors recommends a vote FOR the foll owing propo sal.
+2.Approval of the Amendment to the Certificate of Incorporation to increase authorized shares of Class A Common Stock.
+Abstain - The undersigned hereby acknowledges receipt of the Proxy Statement and Form 10-K. ne Dated: 2005, Signature(s) NOTE: Please sign exactly as your name appears.
+Jo owners should each sign personally.
+Where applica indicate your official position or representative cap ble,

 YOUR VOTE IS IMPORTANT!
 PLEASE MARK, SIGN, DATE THIS PROXY AND RETURN IT PROMPTLY IN THE ACCOMPANYING ENVELOPE.